awsdocs/amazon-transcribe-developer-guide/doc_source/API_MedicalTranscriptionJob.md

 # MedicalTranscriptionJob<a name="API_MedicalTranscriptionJob"></a>

-The data structure that containts the information for a medical transcription job\.
+The data structure that contains the information for a medical transcription job\.

 ## Contents<a name="API_MedicalTranscriptionJob_Contents"></a>